Thousands of companies await EU ruling on U.S. data privacy pact

 However, given the sheer volume of transatlantic data traffic, the Safe Harbour framework agreement was established 15 years ago to enable companies to easily transfer personal data to the United States without having to seek prior approval, a potentially lengthy and costly process.

-But the European Court of Justice (ECJ) will next Tuesday rule on the continued legality of the Safe Harbour agreement, which is now used by companies such as Facebook (FB.O) and MasterCard (MA.N).
+But the European Court of Justice (ECJ) will next Tuesday rule on the continued legality of the Safe Harbour agreement, which is now used by companies such as Facebook and MasterCard.

 While it was a non-binding opinion, in most cases judges tend to follow the Advocate General's advice.